Use cinnamon to control inflammation

 Does a sudden itching swelling of wrist mean I am allergic to cinnamon?

-You may be showing signs of allergic reaction when you experience itching or swelling on your wrist, or any other part of the body which has come into contact with cinnamon.
+You may be showing signs of allergic reaction when you experience itching or swelling on your wrist, or any other part of the body that has come into contact with cinnamon.
 This is called contact dermatitis.
 If the itching and swelling are accompanied by cough, watery eyes and runny nose, then you are likely suffering from mild cinnamon allergic reaction.
 When you experience difficulty in breathing, then you should not delay in seeing a doctor, for it could be fatal.

 By consulting a doctor you can get an expert opinion on your situation to help you be more careful to stay away from foods that are harmful to your body.